giomartinsdev/butecobot-reloaded/MICROSERVICE_GUIDE.md

-# Adding a New Microservice to Chorume Bot Ecosystem
+# Adding a New Microservice to Buteco Bot Ecosystem

-This guide will walk you through the steps of implementing a new microservice for the Chorume Bot ecosystem.
+This guide will walk you through the steps of implementing a new microservice for the Buteco Bot ecosystem.
 The system follows a microservice architecture where each service is independently deployable and can be written in any programming language.

 ## Table of Contents